Columbia’s common stock is listed and traded on the New York Stock Exchange (NYSE) under the ticker symbol “CXP,” and has been since October 10, 2013.

 Please note that Columbia does not provide tax advice.
 Stockholders should consult a tax professional for assistance in calculating their cost basis.

-Columbia provides current year tax information to stockholders on the appropriate tax form in advance of tax filing deadlines, as required by law.
-Year-end tax reporting data is typically announced via a press release and reported to www.REIT.com, a public website hosted by the National Association of Real Estate Investment Trusts (NAREIT).
+For the years during which Columbia was a publicly traded company (2013 through 2021), Columbia has provided current year tax information to stockholders on the appropriate tax form in advance of tax filing deadlines, as required by law.
+Year-end tax reporting data was typically announced via a press release and reported to www.REIT.com, a public website hosted by the National Association of Real Estate Investment Trusts (NAREIT).

-For shares held in an after tax (non-qualified) account, we have also compiled a chart of Columbia’s of Historical 1099-DIV Information as a helpful reference.
-This chart shows the historical taxable breakdown of distributions from the Company’s inception to the present.
+For shares that were held in an after tax (non-qualified) account, we have also compiled a chart of Columbia’s of Historical 1099-DIV Information as a helpful reference.
+This chart shows the historical taxable breakdown of distributions from the Company’s inception to December 2021.

-The only way to avoid having your account become dormant is to maintain contact in writing and keep your information up to date.
-Make sure to inform AST promptly of any address changes.
-If you elect to receive your dividend via a paper check, make sure you deposit or cash the check in a timely manner.
-Additionally, be sure to vote your shares when you receive the annual proxy statement or notice of access from Columbia.
+The only way to avoid having your account become dormant was to have maintained contact in writing and to have kept your information up to date by informing AST promptly of any address changes and depositing or cashing your dividend checks in a timely manner.
+Additionally, voting your shares when you received the annual proxy statement or notice of access from Columbia also helped to avoid account dormancy.

 If you believe you may have escheated (or unclaimed) funds or assets from any source, go to your resident state’s official website (designated by a “.gov” domain).
 Then, simply follow the state’s step-by-step instructions to search for unclaimed property and, if found, claim any such property.
 Be sure to search in all states in which you have established a prior residency, as well as under any prior names, if your name has changed.

-Columbia has corporate offices in New York City, San Francisco, Atlanta, New Jersey, and Washington, D.C.
+Columbia has corporate offices in New York City, San Francisco, Atlanta, and Washington, D.C.

 Our corporate headquarters is located at: